How to register CodeTwo applications in Azure AD

 Fig. 10.
 How to copy the client secret value to the clipboard.

 Once done, the application registration process is completed.
 You can now configure a connection to Microsoft 365 (Office 365) in your CodeTwo software.
-All the information that you need to provide in the Application details step of the server connection wizard (Fig. 11.) is provided in Azure AD either on the application overview page (Application (client) ID and Directory (tenant) ID) or on the Certificates & secrets page (the Certificates or Client secrets tab).
+All the information that you need to provide in the Application details step of the server connection wizard (Fig. 11.) is provided in Entra ID either on the application overview page (Application (client) ID and Directory (tenant) ID) or on the Certificates & secrets page (the Certificates or Client secrets tab).

 Important